"The greatest glory of a woman is to be least talked about by men, whether in praise or blame."

 Retellings

 Every month, subscribers receive anywhere from 1 to 3 Greek myth retellings as short stories.
-These stories feature both lesser known myths with a spotlight on female characters and common myths with an uncommon (and feminist) spin.
+These stories feature both lesser known myths with a spotlight on female characters and common myths with an uncommon spin, demonstrating how the story changes when the pen changes hands..

 Discussion

-Each Partheneia myth retelling is accompanied by an article that summarizes and discusses the "traditional" or typical version that is most commonly presented as the "real" or original version.
-In these articles, we look at the source material and see how the content has trickled down to modern readers.
+Each Partheneia myth retelling is accompanied by an essay unpacking what is most commonly presented as the "real" or original version, as well the ancient source material and my own narrative choices.
+Last but not least, these essays touch on how the myths influence modern life.

 Support the Partheneia Project on Substack